International Journal of Law and Information Technology

 Since Specialization

-This network shows the specialization of papers published in International Journal of Law and Information Technology.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in International Journal of Law and Information Technology.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in International Journal of Law and Information Technology.

 Countries where authors publish in International Journal of Law and Information Technology